3 myths surrounding tile trim

 But First… a Tile & Trim History Lesson

 Countries throughout the world have had a long history of tile making.
 But, it’s not just about the creation of the tile itself.
 Many of these countries consider the craft of tile installation every bit as artistic as the craft of tile making.
 Both require a balance of technical skill and artistic devotion.
-Craftsmen and craftswomen in both tile making and installation have maintained this practice into modern times.
+Craftspeople skilled in both tile making and installation have maintained this practice today.

 Tile Trim Myth #1: Voila!